Types of tobacco: Habano

 Habano cigar wrapper is a leaf grown from a Cuban seed, hence the word Habano or Havano, referring to Cuba's capital.
 Habano tobacco wrapper is darker in color, has a much spicier flavor and a richer aroma, and has been grown in Nicaragua's Jalapa Valley and Estelí since the 1990s.

 Habano 2000

 'Habano 2000' is a cross between 'El Corojo', the standard wrapper leaf from the Vuelta Abajo, the Cuban region that many believe produces the best cigar tobacco in the world, and a tobacco called 'Bell 61–10', a mild cigarette tobacco that is more resistant to blue mold than cigar tobacco.
 The Cubans first crossed 'El Corojo' and Bell '61-10' tobacco to create something they called 'Habana 2.1.1'.
 Then, they took the new mixture and crossed it again with 'El Corojo', arriving at 'Habano 2000'.

 Kizami

 Kizami is a tobacco product produced in Japan and intended for smoking in Japanese kiseru pipes.

 Latakia

 Latakia tobacco is fire-cured over smoldering local hardwoods and aromatic shrubs in Cyprus and Syria.
 Latakia has a pronounced smoky taste and aroma, and is used in Balkan and English-style pipe tobacco blends.

+One Sucker Air-cured

+One Sucker Air-cured tobacco is produced in northern Tennessee, southern Indiana and south central Kentucky.
+It is also known as Kentucky-Tennessee-Indiana One Sucker, or Dark Air-cured One Sucker.
+The U.S. Department of Agriculture defines it as Type 35.